clipperhouse/uax29/words/README.md

 Execution time is `O(n)` on input size.
 It can be I/O bound; I/O performance is determined by the `io.Reader` you pass to `NewScanner`.

-In my local benchmarking (Mac laptop), `uax29/words` processes around 16MM tokens per second, or 40MB/s, of [wiki text](https://en.wikipedia.org/w/index.php?title=New_York_City&action=edit).
+In my local benchmarking (Mac laptop), [`uax29/words`](https://github.com/clipperhouse/uax29/tree/master/words) processes around 20MM tokens per second, or 80MB/s, of [multi-lingual prose](https://github.com/clipperhouse/uax29/blob/master/words/testdata/sample.txt).

 ### Invalid inputs

-Invalid UTF-8 input is considered undefined behavior.
+Invalid UTF-8 input is undefined behavior.
 That said, we’ve worked to ensure that such inputs will not cause pathological outcomes, such as a panic or infinite loop.
 Callers should expect “garbage-in, garbage-out”.

-There are two basic tests in each package, called `TestInvalidUTF8` and `TestRandomBytes`.
+There are two tests in each package, called `TestInvalidUTF8` and `TestRandomBytes`.
 Those tests pass, returning the invalid bytes verbatim, without a guarantee as to how they will be segmented.